narcode/sint2025/README.md

 ## Model used:

-GPT-5.1-Codex-Max (Thinking level extra high to start, moved to medium for incremental small fixes)
+GPT-5.1-Codex-Max (thinking level extra high to start, moved to medium for incremental small fixes)